Hui people: Official

-The official Chinese government defines the Hui people as an ethnicity without regard to religion.
-It identifies the Hui by their ancestry only, and includes those who do not practice Islam.
+After the establishment of the People's Republic of China in 1949, the term "Hui" was applied by the Chinese government to one of China's ten historically Islamic minorities.
+Today, the Chinese government defines the Hui people as an ethnicity without regard to religion, and includes those with Hui ancestry who do not practice Islam.

+Chinese census statistics count among the Hui (and not as officially recognized separate ethnic groups) the Muslim members of a few small non-Chinese-speaking communities.
+These include several thousand Utsuls in southern Hainan Province, who speak an Austronesian language (Tsat) related to the language of the Vietnamese Champa Muslim minority.
+According to anthropologist Dru Gladney, they descend from Champa people who migrated to Hainan.
+A small Muslim minority among Yunnan's Bai people are classified as Hui as well, although they speak Bai.
+Some groups of Tibetan Muslims are classified as Hui as well.

 Huihui

 Huihui (回回) was the usual generic term for China's Muslims (White Hui), Persian Christians (Black Hui) and Jews (Blue Hui) during the Ming and Qing dynasties.
 It is thought to have had its origin in the earlier Huihe (回紇) or Huihu (回鶻), which was the name for the Uyghur State of the 8th and 9th centuries.
-Although the ancient Uyghurs were not Muslims the name Huihui came to refer to foreigners, regardless of language or origin, by the time of the Yuan (1271–1368) and Ming Dynasties (1368–1644).
-The use of Hui to denote all foreigners - Muslims, Nestorian Christians, or Jews - reflects bureaucratic terminology developed over the Yuan and Ming dynasties.
+Although the ancient Uyghurs were not Muslims the name Huihui came to refer to foreigners, regardless of language or origin, by the time of the Yuan (1271–1368) and Ming dynasties (1368–1644).
+The use of Hui to denote all foreigners—Muslims, Nestorian Christians, or Jews—reflects bureaucratic terminology developed over the Yuan and Ming dynasties.
 Arab were white cap, Persians black cap and Jews blue cap Huihui.
 Islamic mosques and Jewish synagogues at the time were denoted by the same word, Qīngzhēnsì (清真寺: Temple of Purity and Truth).

 Kublai Khan called both foreign Jews and Muslims in China Huihui when he forced them to stop halal and kosher methods of preparing food:

 "Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food".
-[Cinggis Qa’an replied:] "By the aid of heaven we have pacified you; you are our slaves.
+[Cinggis Qa'an replied:] "By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
 How can this be right?"
 He thereupon made them eat.
 "If you slaughter sheep, you will be considered guilty of a crime."
 He issued a regulation to that effect ...
 [In 1279/1280 under Qubilai] all the Muslims say: "if someone else slaughters [the animal] we do not eat".
 Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision."